Crosville Motor Services: History

 In the next few months the company consolidated its majority share of the North Wales coastal services, buying up various smaller private companies that operated in the Crosville area, including: White Rose Motor Services of Rhyl, Red Dragon of Denbigh, Burton of Tarporley, North Wales Silver Motors and Llangoed Red Motors.
-On 1 May 1933, the Great Western Railway's northern Welsh service Western Transport was amalgamated with Crosville.
+On 1 May 1933, Western Transport of Wrexham, the Great Western Railway's northern Welsh road service, was amalgamated with Crosville, making Crosville Motor Services the fourth largest bus operator in the United Kingdom.

-In 1930 All-British Travels Ltd was formed by coach operators George Taylor of Chester, Alfred Harding of Birkenhead and J.W.
+In 1930, All-British Travels Ltd was formed by coach operators George Taylor of Chester, Alfred Harding of Birkenhead and J.W.
 Scott of Edinburgh, with sleeping partner Evan R. Davies, a solicitor in Pwllheli.
-Under the fleet name of 'All-British Line' the initial intention was to run express coach services to and from Liverpool and Llandudno to London via Taylor's Market Square car showroom in Chester and to operate a central London travel agency to advertise those services and the other coach services of the respective companies.
+Under the fleet name of 'All-British Line', the initial intention was to run express coach services to and from Liverpool and Llandudno to London via Taylor's Market Square car showroom in Chester, operating a central London travel agency to advertise those services and the other coach services of the respective companies.
 This express coach service to London commenced on 14 April 1930.

-Crosville had also started an express coach service between Liverpool and London in 1929, and by 1933 tried with All-British Travels Ltd to co-ordinate the Liverpool to London service, thereby complying with the North Western Traffic Commissioner's decree to reduce the duplication of that service.
-A joint timetable was worked on but problems co-ordinating the service proved impossible to surmount.
-In January 1933 the coach operator, Red & White Services of Chepstow in South Wales, purchased All-British Travels Ltd and in September of that year the remaining All-British Line express coach service between Liverpool and London operated by Taylor ceased.
+Crosville had also started an express coach service between Liverpool and London in 1929, and by 1933, tried with All-British Travels Ltd to co-ordinate the Liverpool to London service, thereby complying with the North Western Traffic Commissioner's decree to reduce the duplication of that service.
+A joint timetable was worked on, but problems co-ordinating the service proved impossible to surmount.
+In January 1933, the coach operator, Red & White Services of Chepstow in South Wales, purchased All-British Travels Ltd and in September of that year, the remaining All-British Line express coach service between Liverpool and London operated by Taylor ceased.
 Taylor continued in the coach excursion business and car trade in Chester up to 1972.

-Second World War

-Although the start of the Second World War brought about cuts in the company timetable, by the end of the war the company had increased passengers by 50% and revenues by 90%.
+Although the start of the Second World War brought about cuts in the company timetable, by the end of the war, the company had increased passengers by 50% and revenues by 90%.
 This was through North Wales being seen as a safe area from Luftwaffe bombing, resulting in a number of shadow factories and munitions factories being built in the area.
-This resulted in the expansion of a number of formerly quiet villages, and hence the route map changed quite dramatically.
-In example, ROF Wrexham, Marchwiel needed over 200 buses daily.
+This resulted in the expansion of a number of formerly quiet villages, and hence the route map changed quite dramatically: for example, ROF Wrexham, Marchwiel needed over 200 buses daily.
 This passenger demand brought about a change in fleet policy, with the relatively small double deck fleet being considerably expanded, mostly with second-hand vehicles as production capacity at most bus manufacturers had been given over meet the requirements of the military.

-On 3 December 1942, Crosville became a subsidiary of the Tilling Group, resulting in a change from maroon to Tilling-green livery, and Bristol-chassised buses replacing Leyland as the manufacturer of choice.
+On 3 December 1942, Crosville became a subsidiary of the Tilling Group.
+The change of ownership resulted in a change from maroon to 'Tilling Green' livery and Bristol-chassised buses replacing Leyland as the manufacturer of choice.